The environmental issues in Switzerland

 Switzerland is a small mountainous country, with a relatively high population density, lots of tourists traveling across the country, and a key role in mass transit between northern and southern Europe.
 This a combination that could easily result in massive environmental issues.

 The Swiss are proud of the beauty of their country.
 There is a lot of untouched nature and in general people are careful with it and value protecting the environment.
 People do have a vote in big decisions such as the question how to manage the growing amount of transit traffic.
-They tend to choose the solutions that combine economic growth with protection of the Alps, and favor rail traffic over road traffic.
+They tend to choose the solutions that combine economic growth with protection of the Alps, and to favor rail traffic over road traffic.

 Another major issue is global warming.
 Switzerland is working on decreasing its CO2 footprint, for example by making the right choices for transportation and by recycling waste.
 But the country is also fighting the problems that climate change already caused, and is preparing for future climate change.

 One way to reduce energy consumption and decrease CO2 emissions is to recycle materials.
-In order to do so, Switzerland has a quite extensive system of separating waste.
+In order to do so, Switzerland has an extensive system of separating waste.
 The way this is done differs per town.
 Chemicals, batteries, paper, carton, glass, plastic, cans, textile, oil, bread, aluminum coffee pods and cooking fat can all be collected separately.
 In many cases, containers to hand in these materials are available at a central point like the railway station, shopping center or post office.
 Many supermarkets also collect plastic waste and some other materials.
 Such a location is often called an 'Abfall-Sammelstelle' or 'Wertstoff-Sammelstelle' in German.